 The problem is that just 5 years ago the figure was only(!) €42Billion.
-So the first obvious question you will be asking (and our negotiators should have asked) is <a href="what on earth has happened to almost double the EU Pension Fund bill in five years?" what on earth has happened to almost double the EU Pension Fund bill in five years?
+So the first obvious question you will be asking (and our negotiators should have asked) is what on earth has happened to almost double the EU Pension Fund bill in five years?